 - 2 tablespoons fresh lime juice

-- Heat oil over medium high heat in a large pan.
+- Heat the olive oil over medium-high heat in a large skillet.

-- While the corn is charring, mix together the mayonnaise, Cotija cheese, fresh lime juice, jalapeno pepper, cilantro, red onion, cumin, garlic, chili powder, onion powder, smoked paprika, salt and pepper in a large bowl.
+- While it is charring, mix together the mayonnaise, Cotija cheese, fresh lime juice, jalapeño pepper, cilantro, red onion, garlic, cumin, chili powder, onion powder, smoked paprika, salt, and pepper in a large bowl.
 Set aside.

-- When corn is done, gently fold it into the bowl and combine well.
+- When the corn is done, gently fold it into the bowl of cheese and seasonings and combine well.

 - Serve immediately and store any leftovers in the refrigerator.